mitch-b/owlet-api-dotnet/README.md

 Many thanks go out to Owlet Baby Care for giving us piece of mind.

 Secondly, thanks to

-* @puco
+- @puco
-* @bobcat0070
+- @bobcat0070
-* @arosequist
+- @arosequist

 for helping me get started working with Ayla Networks IoT platform to read Owlet Smart Sock data!

 ## How Does It Work?

 I touched on this briefly above, but it's worth calling out again.

 Other collaborators have identified that it's easy enough to request device properties from the Ayla Networks IoT platform, but the data ends up getting stale after `~30 seconds`, or after the Owlet app has closed.

 As it turns out, there's a property returned named `APP_ACTIVE` that reads as `1` when the mobile application is in-use, and `0` when not.

 If we want to fake that the app is always open so that we can collect data over a time period, we need to continually write a new `APP_ACTIVE` datapoint with value of `1` such that the Owlet base station will broadcast the other assorted sock datapoints.
 Of course, there is a time delay between the initial mark of `APP_ACTIVE` to when the base station is able to create new datapoint records.
-So, this library takes a swing at `2 seconds` ... even though realistically, that's likely not sufficient for most experiences (2 seconds between notifying Owlet API that it's alive, having data requested from the base station, and the base station replying with datapoints).
+So, this library takes a swing at `2 seconds` ... even though realistically, that's likely not sufficient for most experiences (2 seconds between notifying Owlet API that it's active, having data requested from the base station, and the base station replying with datapoints).

 I mentioned the risks above earlier, too.
 You can see that this library is making the assumption that there is a property named `APP_ACTIVE` and that its value needs to be `1` in order for data to update.
 If this property ever gets renamed, or the value it needs to be is ever updated, or an alternate mechanism is introduced, this library will need to be updated for that.

 ### Data Flow

 1. Login (`/users/sign_in`)
 1. Get Devices for Account (`/apiv1/devices`)
 1. Get Device Properties (`/apiv1/dsns/{deviceSerialNumber}/properties`)
-    * Are properties stale?
+    - Are properties stale?
       1. Create new datapoint marking app as "active" (`/apiv1/properties/{propertyId}/datapoints`)
       1. Wait a few seconds for data to propagate
       1. Query for Device Properties again (repeat)

 ---

 &copy; 2018 Mitchell Barry